How long do roof shingles last in Alberta?

 Slate and Concrete Roofing Tiles

 Both slate and concrete roofing tiles are used occasionally here in Alberta.
-They give a distinctive look to a structure and have some advantages as well as disadvantages.
+They give a distinctive look to a structure and have some advantages and disadvantages.
 They create a moisture barrier by layering tiles over your structure and draining moisture down the gutters.

 Concrete and slate roofing tiles are durable and fireproof but heavy.
 During the freeze-thaw cycle typical in Alberta, they can crack if their vapour barrier is compromised.
 They can also be costly and require frequent maintenance.